mainmatter/mainmatter.com/src/cases/auditboard.md

 ---
 layout: case-study
 company: Auditboard
+problem: AuditBoard needed senior developers to translate their entire application.
+solution: We took it on so they didn’t have to disrupt their roadmap to get it done.
+tags: Team Reinforcement
 description:
   <p>Auditboard enables companies to elevate their audit, risk, and compliance
   teams with their online risk management platform.</p><p>Their application was